-Winter season is the favorite time of the year for some people.
-Yet, some others find this period of the year as more challenging and demanding.
-Family dinners, thanksgiving parties, and holiday breaks, all keep us occupied and busy to the extent that we forget to take care of our health and diet.
-The irony of the situation is that winter holidays which are meant to make us active and more productive for work after holidays actually, end up leaving us more tired and exhausted than usual.
+For some people, the winter season is their favorite time of the year.
+Yet, some others find this period of the year more challenging and demanding.
+Family dinners, Thanksgiving parties, and holiday breaks, all keep us occupied and busy to the extent that we forget to take care of our health and diet.
+The irony of the situation is that winter holidays, which are meant to make us active and more productive for work afterward, actually, end up leaving us more tired and exhausted than usual.
 People usually lack the motivation to begin working after the holidays.
-Some people also experience feelings of extreme lethargy and even depression associated with winters.
+Some people also experience feelings of extreme lethargy and even depression associated with winter.

-The key to tackle this whole situation is recognizing your health patterns and reason for low energy before the winters begin and then addressing those reasons.
-The following tips can help you attain maximum productivity and maximum excitement both from the upcoming winter season.
+The key to tackling this whole situation is recognizing your health patterns and reasons for low energy before the winter begins and then addressing those reasons.
+The following tips can help you attain maximum productivity and maximum excitement from the upcoming winter season.

-Though winter season increases the chances for injury, however, the bigger problem is giving up your regular exercise routine.
-Winters mostly make people less worried about their exercise and fitness as most of the people get involved in planning their vacations, and upcoming celebrations that they overlook their health requirements and exercise needs.
-To stay healthy to enjoy all felicitations of winters, it’s important to maintain a healthy diet and proper exercise both.
-Research data shows that almost 20 % population of the United States is affected by the flu every year.
-Many cases were reported in Manhattan, Bronx and Brooklyn recently.
-Winters have more potential to cause cold and flu than any other season.
-Following diet and exercise tips can help us:
+Though the winter season increases the chances of injury, the bigger problem is giving up your regular exercise routine.
+Winters mostly make people less worried about their exercise and fitness, as most people get so involved in planning their vacations and upcoming celebrations that they overlook their health requirements and exercise needs.
+To stay healthy to enjoy all felicitations of winter, it’s important to maintain a healthy diet and proper exercise.
+Research data shows that almost 20% of the population of the United States is affected by the flu every year.
+Many cases were reported in Manhattan, Bronx, and Brooklyn recently.
+Winter has more potential to cause colds and flu than any other season.
+The following diet and exercise tips can help us:

 1. Control Your Carb Cravings:

-Winters generally increase our carbs craving.
-More carbs lead to increased levels of serotonin which makes us happier.
-Thus, to achieve more happiness the body generally craves for more carbs.
-The solution is that increase the amount of proteins in your breakfast to keep you working all day.
-To deal with further cravings, keep with you low fat, low carb snacks to eat in small portions throughout the day.
+Winters generally increase our carbohydrate cravings.
+More carbs lead to increased levels of serotonin, which makes us happier.
+Thus, to achieve more happiness, the body generally craves more carbs.
+The solution is to increase the number of proteins in your breakfast to keep you working all day.
+To deal with further cravings, keep with you low-fat, low-carb snacks to eat in small portions throughout the day.

 2. Omega Three Fatty Acids

-Omega-three fatty acids are found naturally in fish, nuts, seeds, etc. they are anti-inflammatory.
-They also reduce depression which many people feel during winters due to shorter days.
+Omega-three fatty acids are found naturally in fish, nuts, seeds, etc. They are anti-inflammatory.
+They also reduce depression, which many people feel during the winter due to shorter days.

 3. Add Mushrooms to Your Diet

 Many species of mushrooms are famous for their immune-boosting qualities.
-Mushrooms contain natural antibiotics that help our body fight with invading microorganisms.
-Mushrooms help us fight with many diseases by strengthening the immune system.
-Mushrooms are thus, very good investment for winters and should be part of your grocery list throughout the winters.
+Mushrooms contain natural antibiotics that help our bodies fight invading microorganisms.
+Mushrooms help us fight many diseases by strengthening the immune system.
+Mushrooms are thus, a very good investment for winter and should be part of your grocery list throughout the winter.

 4. Increase Your Fiber Intake